Countdown to Christmas! - Advent Activity Calendar

 We like to sprinkle in at least a few movie nights during December, but watching It's a Wonderful Life is essential. #Icryeverytime

 We've had various versions of a visit with Santa over the years, from a simple visit to the mall Santa, right on up to taking a Polar Express-style train ride to the "North Pole" to visit the big guy in his own digs.

 Growing up, my siblings and I always got to open one present on Christmas Eve and it was always pajamas to wear to bed that night.
 I've continued the Christmas PJ's tradition, but I like to give them at the beginning of the month so that he can wear them all Christmas season.

 Drive Around Town to Look at Lights

 Such a simple little thrill, seeing Christmas light displays.
 My brother and I used to count them and tally them up.
 "You get the right side, I'll get the left."
-Word on the street this year is that more houses than ever are planning to light up the night, just to spread a little bit more joy.
+Make it extra special with a Christmas music playlist to sing along to and maybe even some thermoses of hot chocolate!

 Christmas Adventures for Nature Lovers

 I love to weave together the story of Christmas with what I know of the natural world around us.
 The return of the sun, honoring the stillness of the winter forest, collecting branches, berries and other tokens from nature to decorate with.
 It brings it all full circle for me.
 Christian or not, you can't deny the rhythm of mother nature around you if pay close attention.
 Here are some of the things we like to do along those lines:

 Winter Walk in the Woods

 Usually done on a weekend so that we haven plenty of time to enjoy it, nothing beats a quiet walk down a trail.
 We'll sometimes find some treasures to bring back home to decorate with - berries, evergreen branches, pinecones, or even cool looking rocks or shells.